Behavioral Intervention Team

 - Balance FERPA, HIPAA, and counselor privilege with the University's need-to-know and emergency communication needs.

 - Coordinate actions: psychological assessment, adjudication of conduct issues, disability services, hospitalization, and/or medical leave/withdrawal, as needed.

 As a result of growing national trends concerning mental health issues on college campuses, Webster University created the Behavioral Intervention Team (BIT).
 BIT has been charged with upholding policies and maintaining a healthy and safe environment for the University community.

 BIT is not meant to take the place of standard classroom management techniques utilized by faculty.
 Implementation of this team does not alter any existing discipline policies.
 Rather, BIT centralizes the reporting of concerning student behavior, publicizes current policy, and encourages early intervention.

 BIT will utilize a database where real-time incident information will be submitted by University employees, students, or other concerned individuals.
-Incident reports will be reviewed daily (Monday-Friday).
+Incident reports will be reviewed daily (Monday-Friday) during periods of normal operation.
 If a situation demands immediate attention overnight or during the weekend, please alert Public Safety by calling 314-968-6911.
-The team will follow up with the individual initiating the report to gather additional information.
+The team may follow up with the individual initiating the report, or others, to gather additional information.
 In some cases, an interview will be arranged with the student of concern to determine appropriate actions.
 Incident reports should be completed when someone observes incidents of concerning, aberrant, dangerous, or threatening behavior.
 Incident reports are available on the main BIT home page, or can be called into Public Safety at 314-968-7430.